-8.2 Classroom management
+10.2 Classroom management

-Teaching and support staff are responsible for setting the tone and context for positive behaviour within the classroom.
-They will:

-- Create and maintain a stimulating environment that encourages pupils to be engaged - Display the pupil code of conduct - Develop a positive relationship with pupils, which may include: - o Greeting pupils in the morning/at the start of lessons - Establishing clear routines - o Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting good behaviour - Having a plan for dealing with low-level disruption - o Using positive reinforcement
+- 10.2.1Teaching and support staff are responsible for setting the tone and context for positive behaviour within the classroom.
+They will: - Create and maintain a stimulating environment that encourages pupils to be engaged; - Display the pupil code of conduct; - Develop a positive relationship with pupils, which may include: - Greeting pupils in the morning/at the start of lessons; - Establishing clear routines; - Communicating expectations of behaviour in ways other than verbally; - Highlighting and promoting good behaviour; - Having a plan for dealing with low-level disruption; - Using positive reinforcement.

-8.3 Physical restraint
+10.3 Physical restraint

-In some circumstances, staff may use reasonable force to restrain a pupil to prevent them:
+10.3.1In some circumstances, staff may use reasonable force to restrain a pupil to prevent them:

-- Prejudicing good order of the school - Endangering the safety of themselves or others - Damaging property - Only key staff are trained in the restraint of students
+- Prejudicing good order of the school;

+- Endangering the safety of themselves or others;

+- Damaging property.

-Incidents of physical restraint must:
+10.3.2Incidents of physical restraint must:

-- Always be used as a last resort
+- Always be used as a last resort;

-- Be applied using the minimum amount of force and for the minimum amount of time possible
+- Be applied using the minimum amount of force and for the minimum amount of time possible;

-- Be used in a way that maintains the safety and dignity of all concerned
+- Be used in a way that maintains the safety and dignity of all concerned;

-- Never be used as a form of punishment
+- Never be used as a form of punishment;

 - Be recorded and reported to parents

-8.4 Confiscation
+10.4 Confiscation

-Any prohibited items found in pupils' possession will be confiscated.
-These items will not be returned to pupils.

-We will also confiscate any item which is harmful or detrimental to school discipline.
-These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.

-The searching and screening of pupils are conducted in line with the DfE's latest guidance on searching, screening and confiscation.
+- 10.4.1Any prohibited items found in pupils' possession will be confiscated.
+These items will not be returned to pupils. - 10.4.2We will also confiscate any item which is harmful or detrimental to school discipline.
+These items will be returned to pupils after discussion with senior leaders and parents, if appropriate. - 10.4.3The searching and screening of pupils are conducted in line with the DfE's latest guidance on searching, screening and confiscation.